openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   Another way in which ``max_grade`` can differ between entries with the same ``module_id`` is if the problem was modified after the ``max_grade`` was written and the user never went back to the problem after it was updated.
-  This might happen if a member of the course staff puts out a problem with five parts, realizes that the last part doesn't make sense, and decides to remove it.
+  This might happen if a member of the course team puts out a problem with five parts, realizes that the last part doesn't make sense, and decides to remove it.
 People who saw and answered it when it had five parts and never came back to it after the changes had been made will have a ``max_grade`` of